MurmurationsNetwork/MurmurationsDocumentation/docs/technical/wp-aggregator.md

 ## Aggregator node REST API and use as a headless backend

 The aggregator exposes endpoints in the WP REST API for accessing node data.
-These endpoints are used by React interfaces, but also work to make the aggregator function as a headless admin backend for display of Murmurations data on other, non-Wprdpress sites.
+These endpoints are used by React interfaces, but also work to make the aggregator function as a headless admin backend for display of Murmurations data on other, non-Wordpress sites.